 Now, let's get started!

-Boil a full kettle
+Boil half a kettle

 Heat a large, wide-based pan (preferably non-stick) with a drizzle of olive oil over a medium-low heat